andrewakafrodo/cmsi387/homework/myshell/README.md

 Answer the following questions:

 1. Why did the `cd` command get special mention in this assignment?

+The `cd` command recieved speical mention due to the fact that for it to work, it must change the parent process.
+The only way to run this command within the shell (for the given assignment, and for the sake of our sanity) is to use the command `chdir()`.
+Yet, the `chdir()` function can only modify the environment of the current process.
+This is to say that each subshell (once the `./aout` is ran) keeps track of all of its varibles, including the current directory.
+Within the subshell, if one runs a `cd` command followed by a `pwd` command, one can see the current working directory change.
+But the moment the user exits the subshell, the user is back to the directory of where the `a.out` file is located.

 2. Can your shell run scripts?
 Why or why not?

 3. Does `CTRL-D` exit your shell?
 Why or why not?

+`CTRL-D` does exit my shell.
+It exits because my shell contains a `while` loop looking for an `EOF` (end-of-file).
+This is fortunate for me because `CTRL-D` on Linux and Mac OS X sends a signal that no more characters are available.

 Commit and push your answers to your git repository as a file in some widely-readable document format within the `homework/myshell` directory.